-Figure 4.
-Near-surface meteorological observations from the 3 remote ASFS L-sites and 6-m height at Met City indicated with wind barbs and clockwise from top left surrounding the wind bar, air temperature (°C), mean sea level pressure (hPa), and downwelling longwave radiation (W m-2)).
-Superimposed is a manual analysis of air temperature (°C; red lines), the position of the surface warm front (heavy red, lobed line in panel b), and the position of the surface cold frontal (heavy blue toothed line) passage on 1 February (panels e-g).
-The data also allows an isobar analysis (black isopleths) for panel g.
+Figure 4: Near-surface meteorological observations (Ta, MSLP, LWd, and wind barbs) and Ta isotherm analysis (deg C; red lines) from the 3 remote ASFS L-sites and 6-m height at Met City (PS) during the warm-frontal (heavy red, lobed line) passage on Jan 31 (a-b), cold frontal (heavy blue toothed line) passage on Feb 1 (e-g), and in the post-cold-frontal sector (h-i).
+The data also allows an isobar analysis (black isopleths) for g).
+Times are shown at upper right in each panel.
 The background shows the low-elevation scanning Ka-band radar reflectivity (color, dBz).
-Times are shown at upper right in each panel.
 Range rings show distance in kilometers (black) and radar-beam height above local surface (red, m).
 The thin black radii bracket the region not scanned by the radar.
 North is upwards for each panel.
+The manual isotherm analysis uses a 1°C interval.
+Panels with only one isotherm represent times when the sptial temperature difference between sites is less than 1°C.

 The time-height sections of serial rawinsondes and near-surface time series of various parameters (Figure 5) confirm the features passing over the MOSAiC domain discussed above.
 The passage of the first low (L1) and its associated narrow warm-sector are clearly seen, with the brief but distinct warm air peak in the warm sector, and the cooling and veering of the surface wind with the passage of the cold front.
 A LLJ is present at approximately 250 m above the surface near the time of the warm-frontal passage and extending into the warm sector ahead of the cold front.
 The second cyclone (L2) is deeper with a broader warm sector over the CO.
 The air only warms slightly in the warm sector between the warm front and the cold front, but the thermal wind effect of this thermal gradient, with the warmest air closest to the cold front, is the likely cause for the observed LLJ within the warm sector at 250-300 m height.
 The rawinsondes show the warm-sector LLJ to peak at ~15 m/s, with the associated near-surface wind measured within the MOSAiC domain to be 7-8 m/s (see also Figure 4c).
-The core of the warm-sector LLJ is just above the top of the surface mixed layer (SML), which is slightly elevated underneath the LLJ.
-It is unclear whether enhanced turbulence caused by the LLJ or the apparent roll vortices have elevated the SML, or if the elevated SML has eroded the lowest portion of the strong winds thereby producing a LLJ just above the SML.
+The core of the warm-sector LLJ is just above the top of the surface mixed layer (SML), which is slightly deeper underneath the LLJ.